-After around the first 6 months of life your baby will be ready for start of the next phase of their nutritional development.
+Around 6 months old your baby will be ready for the start of the next phase of their nutritional development.
 The current NHS guidelines state that solid food should be introduced at 6 months.
-This is because at this age your baby’s gut has matured and developmentally they are ready.
+This is because at this age your baby’s gut has matured and developmentally, they are ready.

 If your child is having prescribed milk or has intolerances/allergies it is important to seek health visitor advice before commencing introducing solid foods.

 There are 3 signs that your baby may be ready to start solid foods:

 - Your baby has good hand eye coordination – your baby can see, reach and put food to their mouth.

 - They can stay in the sitting position and can hold their head steady.

 - Your baby is able to swallow without pushing food back out of their mouth.

 Find a time that is suitable for you both.
 Start with a small amount of food once a day to begin with.
 It’s not a rush so be led by your baby.
 You can start with a single vegetable or fruit.
 Gradually your baby will move to three meals a day and by 10-12 months they should be having breakfast, lunch and dinner as well as their milk feeds.
 It’s not necessary for them to have snacks until they are 12 months old.

 Baby’s first foods can include mashed or soft cooked fruit and vegetables.
 You can use a mixture of feeding your baby from a spoon and giving them finger foods to hold and chew.
 When preparing finger foods a good way to determine the right size is to have a piece big enough to fit into your baby’s fist.
 It is always best to prepare finger foods length ways into baton sized pieces and cut round foods into quarters (for example, grapes and tomatoes).